 Why I Continue to Blog

-1) I am not a quitter and I choose to see my quest through.
+1) I am not a quitter and must see this the quest to the end.

-6) Blogging sharpens my writing skills.
-I recall the movie Finding Forrester with Sean Connery.
-Sean plays a serious writer/scholar who reads the Weekly World News (A fantasy tabloid newspaper.)
+7) Blogging sharpens my writing skills.
+I recall the movie Finding Forrester, in which Sean Connery plays a secluded writer/scholar who reads the Weekly World News (A fantasy tabloid newspaper).
 He calls this paper desert.
 I suppose that this blog is my desert.
-It’s not too serious and not too important.
-Blogging allows me to explore many topics without rules.
-If I make a mistake, nobody will post a bad Amazon review.
+I can explore any topic I want without rules.

 You’re the best -Bill